 Students are required to complete a minimum of five hours of online readings/assignments/quizzes, etc. per week.

-Castle Branch is the company that the IUP Paramedic Program is using to upload documentation as well as for HIPPA Training.
+Castle Branch is the company that the IUP Paramedic Program is using to upload documentation as well as for Health Insurance Portability and Accountability Act (HIPPA) training.
 Some of the additional fees for this company are listed below.

 There are additional fees with the above checks based on the site where you go for testing.

 Student must be a certified emergency medical technician

 Course includes online components, lab and classroom, skill, and field sessions.
 Students must meet minimum physical capabilities of the Pennsylvania Department of Health.